ZeeshanAli0101/ZeeshanAli0101/README.md

 - 🔭 I’m currently working on ...Software Engineering
 - 🌱 I’m currently learning ...Mobile Development(Flutter)
-- 👯 I’m looking to collaborate on ...Python
+- 👯 I’m looking to collaborate on ...Python, PHP and Laravel
 - 🤔 I’m looking for help with ...
-Python
+Python, PHP and Laravel
 - 💬 Ask me about ...AnyThing about Programming Languages
-- 📫 How to reach me: ...Gmail: zeeshanfarhad2494@gmail.com ,  Twitter (https://twitter.com/ZEESHAN51545600)
+- 📫 How to reach me: ...Gmail: zeeshanfarhad2494@gmail.com
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...Nothing Special